os-js/manual.os-js.org/src/v3/tutorial/theme/README.md

 ### npm

-Please note that your `package.json` file that your application is published with contains this section for the package discovery to work:
+Please note that your `package.json` file that your theme is published with contains this section for the package discovery to work:

 ```json
 {